Sometimes what was just a fun time activity can soon become a lifetime problem.Â

 Heroin

 Tramadol is a highly effective medicine for reducing chronic pain, but it is no less addictive.
-As the tolerance develops, the brain will require a higher dosage to have the same effects at all times.
+As the tolerance develops, the brain will require a higher dosage to have the same effects at all times, which can be indicative of tramadol addiction.
 Consequently, the drug will have visible side effects like sleepiness, fatigue, vomiting, and headache.

 Adverse Signs and Symptoms